Leibniz Universität Hannover Main Leibniz University Website

 Become tomorrow's engineer today

-No building, no start-up, no process, few hobbies and just as few thoughts can do without technology.
-How much potential is there to achieve climate and sustainability goals, develop green innovations and prevent greenwashing?
-Huge - we think.
-And that's why we are training the engineers of tomorrow.
-Sustainable Engineering is the interdisciplinary degree programme that interweaves the foundations of engineering sciences with the fundamentals of sustainability sciences and thus represents a contemporary and socially relevant study programme.
+Nowadays, no building, no start-up, no process and hardly any hobby or idea can do without technology.
+How great are the chances of achieving climate and sustainability goals, promoting green innovations and avoiding greenwashing?
+Enormous - we are convinced of that.
+That's why we are training the engineers of tomorrow.
+The Sustainable Engineering Science degree programme combines the fundamentals of engineering science with those of sustainability science and thus offers a modern and socially relevant study programme.
+The programme includes topics such as critical philosophy of technology, climate science, sustainability economics, sustainable production and the circular economy.

 Why study Sustainable Engineering?